bondagit/ravenna-alsa-lkm/README.md

 The RAVENNA ALSA implementation is splitted into 2 parts:

 1. A Linux kernel module (LKM) : MergingRavennaALSA.ko
-2. A a user land binary call the Daemon : Merging_RAVENNA_Daemon
+2. A a user land binary call the Butler : Merging_RAVENNA_Daemon

 ### The kernel part is responsible of ###
 * Registering as an ALSA driver